repeating/PoputchikiInno/README.md

     3. It's scalable in the future when our app has more users

 ## Architecture design

 <img src="images/architecture design.jpg"/>

 ## Sequence diagram

 <img src="images/sequence diagram.jpg"/>

 ## Data model

 <img src="images/data model.jpg"/>

+## Solid Principles

+We tried to follow some Solid Principles in this project.
+For example, the **<em>Open/Closed</em>** principle which states that “software entities … should be open for extension, but closed for modification.”.

+We've applied it by using the auto module migrations created by Django framework.
+These migrations allow to change the Django data modules by creating a new migration that adds up something on top of the previous migrations, instead of directly modifying it.

 ## Prototype

 The prototype of our mobile app can be found [here](https://miro.com/app/board/o9J_lypqN9k=/).

+## Glosary

+* **Passenger**: Person who travels by getting free/paid lifts in passing vehicles.
+* **Driver**: Person who gives a passenger a ride.
+* **Trip**: A service offered by the driver to the passenger
+* **General Users**: Passenger and Drivers; Users who do not have administrative privileges
+* **Admin**: User who has administrative privileges
+* **Client**: People who pay for this app
+* **PM**: Project Manager; consultant responsible for or
+* **TL**: Team (Tech) Lead

 ## Our team
 - [Fadi Younes](https://t.me/fadi_yn)